mkristian/jar-dependencies/examples/gem-with-java-extension/using-maven/README.md

 # using maven-3.3.x to build jar and pack gem

-it is configured by .mvn/extensions.xml
+the ruby DSL for maven is configured by .mvn/extensions.xml

 ## build compile and create jar